-Here we propose a novel, hybrid cavity design as an alternative to lasers and passive resonators.
-We show that short pulses akin to CSs, exist in coherently driven active cavities.
-We find that they exhibit similar stability properties as CSs while a larger fraction of the intracavity field can be extracted every roundtrip.
+Here, we introduce a novel concept for intracavity frequency conversion, which we apply to OFC generation.
+We show that by combining coherent driving and intracavity amplification, but keeping the system \emph{below} the lasing threshold, robust nonlinear attractors emerge.
+Specifically, we investigate soliton formation in a Kerr resonator incorporating an amplifier.
 Intracavity amplification has been proposed to tune the coupling regime of driven resonators~\cite{choi_control_2001,dumeige_determination_2008} and to improve optical gyroscopes~\cite{hsiao_planar_2007}.
 It was also used in the first demonstration of spatial cavity solitons in a semiconductor microcavity~\cite{barland_cavity_2002}.
-Our work extends the applications of intracavity amplification by showing that it is an efficient means to enhance frequency conversion in coherently driven resonators.
+Our work extends the applications of intracavity amplification by showing that it enhances frequency conversion in coherently driven resonators.